ab/sixword/README.md

 - Base32 is somewhat better for humans than Base64 because it is case insensitive and doesn't include 0 or 1.
 However it is still not very convenient for humans to type or visually inspect.

-See also: Bubble Babble, PGP Word List, Diceware, Base64, Base32

 ## Installation